attack-monkey/reactstate/README.md

 ```

-Now import `AddState`, `connect`, and `mutateState`from the above `reactstate.config.ts`.
-Now as you write you'll get code hints - because reactstate knows the state of your app and what's subscribing to it.
+When you now import `AddState`, `connect`, and `mutateState`from the above `reactstate.config.ts`, you'll get code hints and type inference - because reactstate knows the state of your app and what's subscribing to it.